vackosar/vackosar.github.io/google-product-taxonomy-viewer.md

 <i>{{ page.description }}</i>

-Google Product Taxonomy is a product categorization tree into which merchants products are categorized by Google.
+Google Product Taxonomy is a product categorization tree for e-commerce.
+Google classifies e-shop articles into this structure.
 The goal is to departmentalize products from the merchant feed into 5583 sections.
 This partitioning improves article discovery for customers.
 The automatic categorization is performed [based on product input fields](https://support.google.com/merchants/answer/6324436?hl=en) provided by the merchant.